 We have a range of involvement opportunities for you to choose from, allowing you to get involved with us at a time and place which suits you.
-We have opportunities for you to get involved at every level, these are set out in our Gateway2Engagement framework.

 Stay up-to-date with all our current opportunities as well as what's going on in your local community through a number of ways:

 Gateway News – Our quarterly newsletter features all the latest news and stories from CGA, as well as details of what’s going on in your local community and upcoming events.

 Digital channels – Our website and social media channels allow you to quickly access the information you need at a time and location best for you.
 From giving your views on issues important to you, to participating in live Q&A sessions and completing online surveys, there are lots of ways for you to get involved with us online.